DDClark/specs/config.md

 The command to start a process is specified in an array of args.
 It will be run in the working directory specified in the string cwd.

-Environment variables are specified is an array called env.
+Environment variables are specified in an array called env.

 Elements in the array are specified as Strings in the form "KEY=value"